Salesforce DX for Admins Part 1: SFDX Basics

 But the launch of DX left many Salesforce administrators feeling like they were on the outside looking in.
 After all, the mantra for Salesforce admins has been “clicks, not code” for a while, so how can administrators understand coding tools and how to use them?

-In this two-part series, we will explore what exactly Salesforce DX is from the point of view of an admin.
+In this three-part series, we will explore what exactly Salesforce DX is from the point of view of an admin.
 And, we will kick it off with the single most important concept Salesforce admins need to understand: All Salesforce configuration is saved as text files!

 Well, maybe not ALL Salesforce configuration.
 But, any item of Salesforce configuration you add to a change set is saved as a text file in the backend because the change set is just a collection of text files.